msu-cmse-courses/mth314-s20-student/assignments/01-Class_Prep_Checklist.md

 #  MTH314: Week 1 class preparation checklist

 Due to COVID-19 pandemic the first week of the Spring 2021 semester will be used for reading, review and semester preparation.
-To this end, it is required that all students complete the following tasks before showing up for the first day of class.
-NOTE: failure to complete these tasks will be reflected in your course participation grade.
+To this end, it is recommended that all students complete the following tasks before showing up for the first day of class.

 1. [Watch Welcome Video and Review Syllabus](#Welcome_and_Syllabus)